frandallfarmer/neohabitat/README-RealC64.md

 1. Get and start warpcopy06 [from CSDB here](http://csdb.dk/release/?id=147362)
 2. Using warpcopy06, write `QLink-Habitat.d64` to side A of your first real C64 disk
 3. Using warpcopy06, write `Habitat-A.d64` to side A of your second real C64 disk

+#### using the 1541 Ultimate

+- Use the D64 images you used with Vice on your PC.
+- All you need is "Habitat-Boot.d64" and "Habitat-B.d64".
+- Run them on your 1541-U directly or transfer them do disk (e.g. via disk copy utilities from the Action Cartdrige 6.0 included with your 1541-U)
+- Make sure that you only have one drive connected when you run the game.
+Habitat won't start if you have more than one drive connected.
+If you have a C128 or SX64 with internal drive you have either to switch the drive or the drive emulation of the 1541-U off.

 #### using any other method